-Percentile Rank - This indicates the number of children in the standardization who scored at or below the same level at the child.
-Percentile ranks for subdomains are found in the Examiner's Manual in Appendix B and for domains in Appendix C.
+Percentile Rank - This indicates the number of children in the standardization who scored at or below the same level as the child.
+Percentile ranks for subdomains are found in the BDI-2NU Examiner's Manual in Appendix B and for domains in Appendix C.